History of Póvoa de Varzim: Castro culture urbanization and maritime trade 900–138 B.C.

 Preserved Decumanus street.
 The first granite buildings appeared in the 5th century B.C.
 The city developed with new technology and trade brought in by the Mediterranean cultures.

 Widespread pillaging by rival tribes led the resident populations of the coastal plain of Póvoa de Varzim to raise a fortified town atop the hill that stood next to the sea.
 The city area covered 12000 m2 and had several hundred inhabitants.
 The City prospered due to its strong defensive walls and its location near the ocean, which facilitated trade with the maritime civilizations of the Mediterranean Sea, especially during the Carthaginian dominion of the southern Iberian Peninsula.

 The city had some urbanization stages: during the first centuries, the small habitations were constructed with adobe mixed with vegetable additive.
 The first constructions made out of rock started to appear in the 5th century B.C., due to iron peaks technology that appeared in Asia Minor, brought to the Iberian Peninsula by Phoenician settlers in the Atlantic Coast during the 8th and 7th centuries B.C.

 Castro culture jewelry.
 Villa Mendo Treasure, similar to another one found in a clay pot in São Félix Hill from probable funerary ritual.
 Replica, depository of original: MNSR.

-The visits of Phoenicians, Carthaginians, Greeks, and Romans had as porpoise the exchange of textiles and wine for gold and tin, despite the scarcity of terrestrial ways, this was not a problem for Cividade de Terroso that was strategically located next to the sea and by the Ave River, thus an extensive trade existed in the city.
+The visits of Phoenicians, Carthaginians, Greeks, and Romans had as purpose the exchange of textiles and wine for gold and tin, despite the scarcity of terrestrial ways, this was not a problem for Cividade de Terroso that was strategically located next to the sea and by the Ave River, thus an extensive trade existed in the city.
 The external commerce, dominated by tin, was complemented with domestic trade in tribal markets between the different cities and villages of the Castro culture, they exchanged textiles, metals (gold, copper, tin and lead) and handicrafts including exotic products, such as glass or exotic ceramics, brought from trading with the peoples of the Mediterranean or other areas of the Peninsula.

 The population worked in agriculture, fishing, gathering, shepherding and worked metals, textiles and ceramics.
 Cultural influences arrived from inland Iberian Peninsula, beyond the ones proceeding from the Mediterranean through trade.

 In the area of the modern city, ceramics surfaced during a highway construction in 1998 and walls were detected in 2002, the site may have been a Castro culture farmhouse.